William-Moreno/reading-notes/README.md

 ### About Me

-I have a background in the manufacturing field, both for the trucking and the aerospace industries.
-I am now pursuing my desire to build a successful career in the software development field.
+I have over 20 combined years of experience in both the aerospace and trucking manufacturing fields, including team leadership roles.
+During that time, I also coordinated with management, engineers, quality assurance and process improvement personnel to ensure safety, reduce defects and improve processes and efficiency within my areas of responsibility.

+I am now in the process of retraining to transition into a career in the software development/engineering industry, where I believe my attention to detail and experience driving out defects and improving processes will be an asset.
+I am currently focused on HTML, CSS and JavaScript and debating between specializing in Full-Stack JavaScript or Python.

 [My GitHub](https://github.com/William-Moreno)